 Multiplying the previous two terms, we get a bound of

 \end{proof}

-\begin{lemma} For any integer $c \ge 0$, if
+\begin{lemma} For any integer $0 \le c \le k$, if

-with a small enough implicit constant, then for each non-SC edge $e$, the expected number of cycles $X'$ in $H'$ that have $e \in X'$, exactly $2k+2c$ non-SC edges, and normalized weight $w^*(X') \le (1+\eps)2k$ is at most $\frac{1}{4^{c+1}}$. \end{lemma} \begin{proof} By Lemma \ref{lem:gcstructure}, the number of $2k+2c$ cycles in $G$.
+with a small enough implicit constant, then for each non-SC edge $e$, the expected number of cycles $X'$ in $H'$ that have $e \in X'$, exactly $2k+2c$ non-SC edges, and normalized weight $w^*(X') \le (1+\eps)2k$ is at most $\frac{1}{4^{c+1}}$. \end{lemma} \begin{proof} First, let us bound the number of $(2k+2c)$-cycles in $G$.
 Recall that $G$ is a girth conjecture graph with parameter $k-1$.
 So, instead viewing these as $(2(k-1)+2(c+1))$-cycles and then applying Lemma \ref{lem:gcstructure}, the number of $(2k+2c)$-cycles in $G$ that contain $e$ is bounded by